 I sure can’t!

-You can adjust the spiciness and heat of your salsa with the peppers.
+You can adjust the spiciness and heat of your salsa with the jalapeno peppers.

-The one pepper, depending on how hot that pepper is, will make a mild salsa.
+The one pepper, depending on how hot that pepper is, will make a milder salsa.

 For more heat, add another pepper or leave in the seeds for even more.
 The seeds are where the real heat is in the pepper!

 For my family, I generally use two jalapeno peppers and only a few seeds, but you’ll want to adjust to your own preference.

 To store, place into an airtight container or cover with wrap.
 Store in the refrigerator for up to 7 days.

 To freeze salsa, place into a freezer-safe container and store in the freezer for up to 3 months.
 To serve, allow to thaw in the refrigerator overnight, stir and serve.